 1. The X-factor in your ex

-One of the most undeniable reasons for thinking about your ex again could be little things that you enjoyed the most in your previous relationship but are missing in your present one.
+One of the reasons for thinking about your ex again could be little things that you enjoyed the most in your previous relationship but are missing in your present one.
 It could be compatibility, comfort, passion, chemistry in your relationship, or anything else!
 Because you’ve experienced that fiery relationship before, you continue to long for it.

 One of my dearest friends, Liz, has been in an incredible relationship for the last 2 years.
 While she is grateful for everything that she has found being in love with Sam, she keeps on returning to what she once had.
 During one of our night outs, she confessed, “I still think about my ex but I have a boyfriend.
 I miss the camaraderie we had, I miss how we got along like a house on fire.”
 You see my point here?
 You might have everything that you ever wished for in your relationship, but there would still be that one thing that may keep you longing for more (and that is invariably the thing that was the best part about your failed relationship with your ex).